genial-framework/Cryptography/README.md

 ### Genial/Cryptography

 -------
 This dependent provides cryptographic tools to securely hash passwords, encrypt sensitive data using the common algorithms such as RSA, Blowfish, Twofish, and many more.
 This dependent only supports PHP 7 or higher so if you are using PHP 5.* please consider upgrading to the latest stable version of php which is PHP 7.2.0.
-This dependent is open to anybody that wants to contribute <https://github.com/Genial-Framework/Cryptography/blob/master/CONTRIBUTING.md>.
+This dependent is open to anybody that wants to contribute, just fork the repository and submit a pull request.

 ### Installation